hosythach/google-maps-scraper/README.md

 ### ❓ How Do I Scrape Social Details of Profiles like Email, Facebook, Twitter, etc.?

-To scrape social details of profiles, follow these steps to use our Website Social Scraper API with the Free Plan, allowing you to scrape contact details of 50 profiles at no cost:
+To scrape social details from profiles like Email, Facebook, Twitter, follow these steps to use our Website Social Scraper API which allows you to scrape contact details from up to 50 profiles for free:

 1. Sign up on RapidAPI by visiting [this link](https://rapidapi.com/auth/sign-up).